 *Astanza Laser and Geneva Capital recommend each customer review their situation with their tax advisor.
 All financial transactions are subject to equipment and credit approval.

-Astanza is partnering with Geneva Capital to provide even more information about the laser purchasing process, financing an aesthetic laser, and specifics of the Section 179 deduction.
+Astanza partnered with Geneva Capital to provide information about the laser purchasing process, financing an aesthetic laser, and specifics of the Section 179 deduction.

-Click here to register for the upcoming webinar, How to Buy an Aesthetic Laser – Financing, Section 179, and More!
-The webinar will take place on November 17 at 1:00 PM CST and is free to attend upon registration.
+Click here to view the on demand webinar, How to Buy an Aesthetic Laser – Financing, Section 179, and More!

 Comment on this Post